virtual-labs/exp-hasse-diagram-iiith/experiment/aim.md

-This experiment is designed to help students understand basic definitions related to Partially Ordered Relations and effectiveness of Hasse Diagrams.
-The student learns the distinction between a total order and a partial order.
+- To understand definitions of partially ordered relation.

+- To be familiar with commonly occuring partial orders.

+- To understand the Hasse Diagram for a parial order.